Key Takeaways

 Contractor Quote Prep Checklist

-Gather GL quote details carriers ask contractors for before certificates or proposals are due.
+Gather general liability quote details carriers ask contractors for before certificates or proposals are due.

 Use the main trade carriers should rate.